raspiblitz/raspiblitz/FAQ.cl.md

 ### CLBOSS
 A plugin for automatic LN node management.
-CLBOSS only requires to have funds deposited  to the onchain wallet of C-lightning.
+CLBOSS only requires to have funds deposited  to the onchain wallet of CLN.
 The recommended amount to start is ~ 10 million satoshis (0.1 BTC).

 It does automatically:

 * generate outbound capacity - opens channels
 * generate inbound capacity - submarine swaps through the boltz.exchange API
-* aware of onchain fees and mempool through c-lightning and makes transactions when fees are low
+* aware of onchain fees and mempool through CLN and makes transactions when fees are low
 * manages rebalancing - performs probing
 * closes bad channels (inactive or low traffic) - this function needs to activated manually